Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/event/event.md

 ---
 ### Bind
-Bind a function linked to an object
+Bind a function linked to an object.

 Parameters:
 - `function`:  Pointer to the function to bind